 Mark your calendars!
 Homeschoolers of Maine is hosting a Virtual College Fair on October 16th, 2021 from 10:00am to 2:00pm.
+Register for FREE at the bottom of the page!

-It's never to early to think about college, trade school, and/or the military!
+It's never too early to think about college, trade school, and/or the military!
 Come and listen to dynamic keynote speakers addressing topics such as financing college, tips and tricks for getting ready, application processes, and more!

-Visit the Virtual College Fair Exhibit Hall where you can check out colleges, college preparatory vendors, and more!
+Be sure to visit the Virtual College Fair Exhibit Hall where you can check out colleges, college preparatory vendors, and more!

 VIRTUAL COLLEGE FAIR EVENT INFORMATION